FrameworkComputer/ExpansionBayConfigurationGenerator/readme.md

 ## Different file name

-By default the generated fiel is called `eeprom.bin`, here's how to use a different one:
+By default the generated file is called `eeprom.bin`, here's how to use a different one:

 ```
 ./gpu_cfg_gen -d -s FRAKMBCP81331ASSY0 -o ssd.bin